June 24, 2020 - Meagan Palmer

 Dress Modestly: It’s perfectly safe to travel solo as a female or even as a family with kids in the Bahamas, but avoid revealing clothing as best you can to keep unwanted attention at bay.

-Sign Up For STEP: Otherwise known as the Smart Traveler Enrollment Program, once registered (for free!), can be helpful in maintaining your safety while traveling.
+Sign Up For STEP: Otherwise known as the Smart Traveler Enrollment Program, once registered (for free!), can help maintain your safety while traveling.
 You’ll receive updates from the U.S. Embassy about your destination as well as safety notifications if unrest or an emergency occurs.
 It’s unlikely to happen, but should you need to be evacuated from your location, the STEP can connect you with services to do so.
 After creating an account, enroll your future expedition to start receiving updates on that area.

 If you’re feeling a little apprehensive about the safety in the Bahamas, purchasing a travel insurance policy can really take the edge off.
 Not only will you get coverage in case you need to cancel, you get hurt on your adventure, or if there’s an emergency, but you’ll also get access to 24/7 emergency health provider assistance.
 This service helps make sure you get the help you need in a travel or medical emergency situation.